aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/080_git_repos/010-update-metadata.md

 EOF
 :::

-### 2. Define annotation variables
+### 2. Retrieve Git Metadata from AWS Secrets

 Each secret contains keys such as url, basepath, path, and revision.
-This modular structure allows you to use a single Git repository for multiple purposes by defining different base paths.
-Since this workshop uses separate repositories for each concern (addons, platform, and workload), basepath is unused, but included for completeness.

 Add the following block to your main.tf file to parse secrets and assign values to local variables: